Terminator Reterminated

 Origin: A Hostile Takeover

 The genesis of this project began way back in 2004.
-Working as a corporate audio visual technician, sitting through endless conferences and business meetings, I posed the question; what if some of these corporate cats around me, who behaved almost like scheming gangsters and money pirates, were indeed genuine gangsters and pirates.
+Working as a corporate audio visual technician, sitting through endless conferences and business meetings, I posed the question; what if some of these corporate cats around me, who behaved almost like scheming gangsters and money pirates, were indeed genuine gangsters and pirates?
 How would they fare in this corporate environment?
 What economic conditions would spawn such a corporate breed?

 I wrote a draft script for a short film.
-Then made the mistake of fleshing it out into feature film.
+Then made the mistake of fleshing it out into a feature film.
 I don’t know how but somehow the story took a life of its own.
 Soon, I realised a screenplay was not going to be enough.
 It could never be made and would therefore never find an audience.
 So I decided to unshackle the story from the constraints of a screenplay and found myself on a long odyssey trying to complete a novel.

 Book Available Now.